strongloop/strongloop.com2/_posts/2018-04-16-upgrade-from-swagger-to-openapi-3.md

 }
 ```

-#### Schema specification
+#### Schema Specification

-We recommend people use `@model` and `@property` to describe a LoopBack model,
-and leverage function `jsonToSchemaObject` to generate corresponding OpenAPI schema.
-You can find how it works in blog [Automatically Generate JSON Schema for your LoopBack 4 Models](https://strongloop.com/strongblog/loopback-4-json-schema-generation/)
-But in case user provides the specification, `definitions` in Swagger 2.0 are
-organized under `components.schemas` in OpenAPI 3.0.0.
+We recommend people use `@model` and `@property` to describe a LoopBack model, and leverage function `jsonToSchemaObject` to generate corresponding OpenAPI schema.
+You can find how it works in blog [Automatically Generate JSON Schema for your LoopBack 4 Models](https://strongloop.com/strongblog/loopback-4-json-schema-generation/) But in case user provides the specification, `definitions` in Swagger 2.0 are organized under `components.schemas` in OpenAPI 3.0.0.

 So please upgrade them from: